Our response to “5 reasons NOT to have an absence policy”

 5. Confusion due to lengthy absence policies with technical jargon

 To avoid confusion, your policy should be simple, short and to the point.
-Lengthy policies that go on for dozens of pages are not recommended because few managers, let alone employees, will bother to read through them in detail.
+Lengthy policies that go on for dozens of pages are not recommended.
+Few managers, let alone employees, will bother to read through them in detail.
 It’s important that the policy is easy to understand and to implement by line managers, who are ultimately the key people putting your policy into action.
 A good absence policy doesn’t have to be more than a few pages long.
 The guidance about procedures around absence should be part of the employee’s induction to avoid any misunderstandings.

 You can read our advice about absence policies and triggers in previous articles or, if you’d like some help with your absence policy, don’t hesitate to get in touch.
 Or to put your policy into action with Engage, check out our tools with a FREE TRIAL!